johnsyin/johnsyin.github.io/_posts/2021-1-16-I-Created-A-Finance-Tracking-Solution-(With-0-Cost).md

 ## A) The form

 I have put all purpose in a form for easier navigation, in case I get deposited my salary or I spent some money or I bought/sold some stocks, I record them down from this one form.
-- For salary, I need to record which bank and how much I have get it.
+- For incomes, I need to record which bank and how much I have get it.
 - For expenditures, I can record the type of expenditure and fill remarks optionally.
 - For stocks, I need to record purchase price and number of units.
 - For transferring money between assets, I have to record the amount and the involved amount.